kemitchell/blockchain-commons-patron-agreement/terms.md

 _Blockchain Commons_ agrees to send _Company_'s _Primary Contact_ reports of work done on any outstanding _Statement of Work_ on request.
 The _Primary Contact_ may request a report every two weeks.

+## Redact Private Advice

+_Blockchain Commons_ agrees to redact advice specific to _Company_ from published reports, documentation, and other work product, and to secure redacted information as _Company_ confidential information.

 # Company's Obligations

 ## Appoint a Primary Contact